CoxHealth: Meyer Center for Wellness and Rehabilitation

-The Meyer Center for Wellness and Rehabilitation is a medical facility that directly connected to the Meyer Orthopedic and Rehabilitation Hospital.
+The Meyer Center for Wellness and Rehabilitation is a medical facility that directly connected to the Meyer Orthopedic and Surgical Hospital.
 The Meyer Center offers a work-out facility, pools, and a gym to patients and to the public.

 Bone and Joint Center

 The Bone and Joint Center is connected to the Meyer Center via an overhead enclosed walkway.
 This center offers sports medicine services, orthopedic physician offices, plastic surgery office, and imaging services.

 CoxHealth Surgery Center

 The CoxHealth Surgery Center is dedicated to non-orthopedic surgeries.
 The two story facility is also the main location for ear, nose, and throat procedures.

 Cox Monett

 Cox Monett is a community hospital in Monett, Missouri.
 CoxHealth Monett features an emergency department, 25-bed inpatient unit, radiology and laboratory, and is attached to the outpatient clinic.
 It serves the counties to the southwest of Springfield.
 A new facility was opened in January 2021.